 2. Communicate your intentions to its future users

-3. Make management your advocates of the product
+3. Make management advocates of the product

 To ensure success of a new technology adoption, management teams should lead by example.
-By making sure that senior management supports your decision and embraces the new solution, they’ll work wonders in extending their enthusiasm to the rest of your employees, team and external users like clients and partners.4.
+By making sure that senior management staff support your decision and embrace the new solution, they will be able to extend their enthusiasm to the rest of your employees, team and external users like clients and partners.4.
 Provide multiple options for training and support

 Adoption is probably the biggest issue when it comes to introducing new technology.
 To ease the process, you should offer your staff a wide range of training materials to suit all preferences; including videos, one-to-one demos, support forums and training manuals.5.
 Evaluate the performance of the technology and its users